Updated June 2026 · FDIC Call Report Q2 2024

 Banks in Nebraska

-Top bank by assets: Farmers&Merchants Stb Bloomf.
-10 banks in Nebraska flagged as at-risk; the state-level rollup reflects average performance across the cohort.
+The largest bank by total assets in Nebraska is Farmers&Merchants Stb Bloomf.
+10 banks are flagged as at-risk under the BankHealth rubric — typically a low share for a state with strong average scores.
 Each bank below links to its full BankHealth profile — Tier 1 capital ratio, non-performing loan ratio, liquidity ratio, ROA, multi-quarter trend, and the composite grade breakdown.
 Cross-bank comparisons within the same state are most useful when controlling for size class.

 Nebraska's Banking Sector